omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Edited files on 5/14/2019:
-workouts_list.html (downloaded at work)
+models.py (haven't uploaded from work)

-Functionality completed on 5/13/2019:
+Functionality completed on 5/14/2019:
-- hide dropdown when clicking in different dropdown
-- consolidate javascript code on workouts_list.html

 Functionality to add:
 - Endless Scroll of workouts